 The aim of CariCrop is to investigate the potential of new technologies to support regional food production and trade in the Caribbean, particularly targeting the goals of the Regional Food and Nutrition Security Policy (RFNSP) of the CARICOM (Caribbean Community and Common Market).

-The application presented in the video was tested through deliberation workshops and was chosen between 6 concepts that looked at: better ways to match supply and demand, support intermediation, shared ownership, and registration of transactions.
+The CariCrop application was tested through deliberation workshops and was chosen between 6 concepts that looked at: better ways to match supply and demand, support intermediation, shared ownership, and registration of transactions.

 The concepts were defined in collaboration with key partners in the Caribbean including farmer associations, governmental institutions such as IICA and the CARICOM, and researchers from the University of West Indies Mona and St Augustine.
 Together, we have investigated particular issues faced by farmers in St Lucia and Jamaica and how blockchain technologies could support production and local trade.
 The effort focused on looking at bottom up infrastructures facilitated by blockchain characteristics such as decentralisation and immutability of records, timestamping and digital signatures, automation through smart contracts, transparency of transactions, etc.